fbpx

 What Counts as Government Property?

 Government buildings are not the only premises that would fall under the definition of government property.
-Nearly all public space is considered government-owned and will require a different claim process than those within private-owned premises.
+Nearly all public spaces are considered government-owned and, as a result, will require a different claim process than those within privately-owned premises.
 Some examples of government property include:

 • Sidewalks